 - Get a Google Business Profile (make sure the address matches that on your website)

 - Get citations (make sure address matches the one on your Google Business Profile)

 - Think locally when creating content

 There is no one quick solution or easy fix to get your business found online for local searches.
 Much like with general SEO, it can be a time consuming process, with no guarantees at the end of it.
-However, adhere to the above guidelines and you stand a great chance at Local SEO success.
+However, follow the above guidelines and you stand a great chance at local SEO success.